 Affordability of ICTs

 Looking at the evolution of mobile-cellular and fixed-broadband prices at the global level, there was a significant drop in fixed-broadband prices over the period 2008-2015, despite the fact that average fixed-broadband prices are still relatively unaffordable in a number of LDCs.

+Mobile-cellular prices continued to fall in 2015, and more steeply than in previous years.
+For the first time, the average cost of the mobile-cellular basket (which includes 100 SMS and 30 mobile calls per month) in developing countries accounted for less than 5 per cent of GNI per capita.
+Least developed countries (LDCs) saw a 20 per cent drop in mobile-cellular prices, the strongest decrease in five years.

 The gender digital divide